• Skip to primary navigation

 You can add guacamole or sour cream to make it even better.

-Chicken fajita quesadilla is another side dish that will complement your crab salad well.
+Chicken fajita quesadilla is another side dish that will complement your crab salad well - see hearty poultry pairings like beer can chicken side ideas for robust meals for similar comfort-food sides.

-It is a great option if you want to serve something hearty and filling.
+It is a great option if you want to serve something filling and filling.

 8. Caramelized Onions